 THE HISTORY OF THE SOUFFLÉ

-While the majority of today’s soufflés have a custard base (egg yolks combined with the flavor element), the hot soufflé had as its starting point a roux (a cooked mixture of flour and butter), and modern recipes can still be found with a flour base.
-This type of soufflé was invented in France in the late 18th century.
+While the majority of today’s soufflés have a custard base (egg yolks combined with the flavor element), in Carêm’s day it had as its starting point a roux (a cooked mixture of flour and butter), a recipe that was invented in France in the late 18th century.
+(Modern recipes can still be found with a flour base).

 The great chef and restaurateur Antoine Beauvilliers, who opened the first “real” restaurant* in Paris in 1782, was possibly serving soufflés at that date; his L’Art du Cuisinier, published in 1814, includes recipes.